albertnis/albert.nz/content/blog/adventures-in-headphones/index.md

 # Next steps

-The Sundara is well in the zone of dimishing returns; I don't see myself entering into the zone of super-high-end headphones any time soon.
+The Sundara is well in the zone of diminishing returns; I don't see myself entering into the zone of super-high-end headphones any time soon.
 Rather, I'll probably sell my DT770 and upgrade the QCY T5 to higher-end true wireless earbuds.

 # Reflections

 It's not so much headphones that I find enjoyable, it's finding different ways to experience the music I listen to.
 I enjoy owning a headphone for a while then selling it as I upgrade.
 I don't want to become a hoarder (refer [Zeos' wall 2020][zeos-wall]).
-I appreicate that I've been able to experience music through all of these headphones over the years!
+I appreciate that I've been able to experience music through all of these headphones over the years!

 [zeos-wall]: https://www.youtube.com/watch?v=bcSa8MOz8ug